Inselnova Wiki

 Raiding

 Unclaimed islands hold stockpiles of resources guarded only by wild defenders.
-A well-planned raid can fill your coffers — a careless one will cost more than it returns.
+A well-planned raid can fill your coffers.
+A careless one costs more than it returns.

 How Raiding Works